 Obtain a Work Visa with the Help of an Experienced Immigration Attorney

 COVID-19 and the Trump administration’s political priority of reducing immigration has inarguably made obtaining a work visa more difficult.
 With suspensions of many types in place through the end of 2020, most foreign workers can only apply for a handful of visa types.
 If you are renowned in the field of athletics or the entertainment industry, you may qualify for a P visa.
 If you are considered an expert or have won numerous prominent awards in your occupational field, you may qualify for an O visa.
-If neither of those apply, you may still be eligible for seasonal agricultural work under an H-2A visa.
+If neither of those applies, you may still be eligible for seasonal agricultural work under an H-2A visa.

 Obtaining any of these still-available work visas would be challenging without a pandemic and USCIS labor reductions, but doing so is by no means impossible.
 Our immigration attorneys at the Sekou Clarke Law Group can help guide you through the application process, including determining your eligibility and helping you plan for any anticipated roadblocks.
 We can represent you in communications with USCIS and tirelessly work to obtain your work visa.
 Our goal is to help you live and work in the United States as efficiently and painlessly as possible, in any scenario – including COVID-19.

-If you are planning to or are already in the process of seeking a work visa, schedule a free consultation with our team by calling (407) 269-8774 or contacting us online.
+If you are planning to or are already in the process of seeking a work visa, schedule a consultation with our team by calling (407) 269-8774 or contacting us online.